CDCgov/phdi-google-cloud/docs/implementation-guide.md

    or a GCP account with `Owner` access to a project in your organizations’ GCP environment that was created to house the PHDI GCP pipelines, and the name of this project.
    - If you do not meet either of these criteria contact the owner of your organization's GCP environment.

-### Step 1: Ensure you have collected values for all necessary variables
+### Step 1: Ensure you have collected values for geocoding variables

-TEMP/PLACEHOLDER vars - Need confirmation on these and any others required

 It is not recommended to exit the quick start script partway through so please have all values on hand when you run the script.
-Each of the following will require a value during the process:
-- `PROJECT_ID` - Specified by the quick start script.
-- `SERVICE_ACCOUNT_ID` - Specified by the quick start script.
-- `WORKLOAD_IDENTITY_PROVIDER` - Specified by the quick start script.
-- `REGION` - Your choice of GCP region; quick start script suggests `us-central1`.
-- `ZONE`- Your choice of GCP zone; quick start script suggests `us-central1-a`.

-(Optional) Required to use geocoding functionality:
+Required to use geocoding functionality:
 - `SMARTY_AUTH_ID` - Your SmartyStreet Authorization ID.
 More info on the Smarty geocoding service [here](https://www.smarty.com/pricing/us-rooftop-geocoding)
 - `SMARTY_AUTH_TOKEN` - Your SmartyStreet Authorization Token.